 For someone who wants to buy a camera, Japan is simply heaven!
 Many of the large electronics stores which can be found throughout the country have entire floors devoted to cameras.
 There is also a wide range of different varieties, brands, models, and prices.

-Aside from the popular stores, there is also a wide range of boutique camera stores dotted around.
-This includes Leica, which has stores in Kyoto and Tokyo, and Map Camera in Shinjuku which sells second-hand cameras and lenses.
+Aside from the popular stores, there is also a wide range of boutique camera stores around.
+That includes Leica, which has stores in Kyoto and Tokyo, and Map Camera in Shinjuku which sells second-hand cameras and lenses.

 The one thing many of these stores have in common is that they have an enormous array of cameras and accessories available.
 Conveniently they also display most of the cameras so they can be picked up and used by customers.
 This is great because it means you can really test out the camera before committing to buying it and can compare the quality, look, and feel of the camera without having to wait for a clerk to show you.